 What happens if you don’t register for the selective service?

-- Inability to qualify for federal jobs.
+- Inability to qualify for federal jobs and some state jobs.

 - Up to $250,000 in fines.